+Auto Insurance For Your Teen Driver Is REQUIRED.
 Before allowing your teen to drive, make sure they are insured.
-The first thing that you need to do is check with your current insurance carrier to see how much it will be to place your child on your policy.
-Also, you may want to reduce your deductible while you have teenage drivers so that if a mishap occurs, it won’t be such a financial burden.
+You may want to reduce your deductible while you have teenage drivers so that if a mishap occurs, it won’t be such a financial burden.
 You may also want to call around and get quotes from other carriers so that you know that you are getting the best pricing available.

-6 Teen Driver Safety Tips To Avoid Causes Of Teenage Driving Accidents
+6 Ways To Avoid Common Causes Of Teenage Driving Accidents

 1. Limit the number of passengers